 - Create consistent experiences across different work locations in hybrid work settings.

-As Brian Elliott, former Slack SVP and Future Forum Co-founder, emphasized recently in a conversation about workplace culture:
+And, as Brian Elliott, former Slack SVP and Future Forum Co-founder, emphasized recently in a conversation about workplace culture:

 “Trust between employees and their leaders is the most crucial factor for innovation, productivity, and willingness to adopt new tools in the workplace.” – Brian Elliott

-Since 70-75% of what employees perceive as "culture" stems from team interactions, trust and supportive environments are paramount – something the Workplace Experience Manager directly impacts .
+Since 70-75% of what employees perceive as "culture" stems from team interactions, trust and supportive environments are paramount – something the Workplace Experience Manager directly impacts.

 Technology, Data, and Listening